werf/werf/docs/_includes/reference/cli/werf_kubectl_cluster_info.md

 {% else %}
 {% assign header = "###" %}
 {% endif %}
-Display addresses of the control plane and services with label [kubernetes.io/cluster-service=true](kubernetes.io/cluster-service=true).
-To further debug and diagnose cluster problems, use 'kubectl cluster-info dump'.
+Display addresses of the control plane and services with label `[kubernetes.io/cluster-service=true](kubernetes.io/cluster-service=true)`.
+To further debug and diagnose cluster problems, use `kubectl cluster-info dump`.

 {{ header }} Syntax